Mr-Jack-Black/Jack-Preprocess/README.md

 Requests the AI to answer a question.
 Answer is stored in **VARIABLE**.
 * With `#ask`, the answer persists once found.
 * With `#asking`, the question is repeated until asked again (**COOLDOWN**=10).

+Every **VARIABLE** you want to update will take one slot on the asking queue, and only 1 of them is served every 10 turns so use carefully!

+Hint: Performing regular expression search or matching on **OUTPUT**-variable is another possibility.

+WARNING: Avoid over using these primitives.
+By default the Preprocessor will ask only one question every 10 turns.
+Each variable will take one slot in the queue.

 **type** is expected answer: `bool`, `int`, `string`, `name`, or `none`
   * `bool` → AI must answer yes/no → stored as `1` or `0`